-Make use of applications and social media that allow live streaming to engage with passive candidates but also with all the professionals and like-minded people in your field.
-Live streaming allows you to tell your story and to hold Q&A sessions.
-You can personalize the stream and give a glance at the organizational culture to the audience.
+In the process of social media recruiting make use of applications and social media that allow live streaming to engage with passive candidates but also with all the professionals and like-minded people in your field.

 Besides, you can adjust the content to your target group and alter it according to their response and feedback.
 What matters the most is that live streaming will show your audience that you care and that their opinion is important to you.

 The power of hashtags is one of the best practices of social media recruiting.
 Using the right hashtags will help you spread your message and increase its scope.
 It's recommendable to determine what are the hashtags on Twitter, Facebook, and Instagram that job seekers follow.

 However, these hashtags will usually be generic, and you will have to examine and narrow them down.
 But don't lose your hopes if there are no relevant hashtags in your industry. - Make your own and create a strategy that will get them trending.
 Make your hashtags unique and clear enough to convey the message of your brand.

 Polishing and updating the company's LinkedIn profile is one of the essential tasks of recruiting because this platform is number one for candidate sourcing.
 Yet, it's not enough to optimize it and show that the company is recruiting.